3D scanning solutions

 Sea shell

-Sea shell • Space Spider
+Sea shell • Spider II

 Even though the sea shell has complex geometrical curves and arms, its surface was easily captured with Artec Spider.